cambridge-cares/TheWorldAvatar/Agents/ESPHomeUpdateAgent/README.md

 http://<IP address of ESP node>/<domain>/<domain ID>
 ```

-If the switch is off, the response will be:
+If the component such as a switch is in the off state, the response will be:
 ```
 {"id":"switch-generic_output","state":"OFF","value":false}
 ```

-If the switch is on, the response will be:
+If the component such as a switch is in the on state, the response will be:
 ```
 {"id":"switch-generic_output","state":"ON","value":true}
 ```